-In accordance with its effort to conserve cash until bitcoin mining conditions improve, the Company elected to forgo making final payment on its third and fourth batches of S19J Pros (respectively, the "June S19J Pros" and the "July S19J Pros"), instead taking delivery of a reduced allocation of 522 and 635 machines, respectively, in each month (versus the originally contemplated 750 in each month).
-In August 2022, the 522 June S19J Pros were delivered to and installed at the Kentucky and Tennessee Mines.
+On November 1, 2021, the Company announced the purchase of 4,500 Bitmain Antminer S19J Pro bitcoin mining machines, which were to be delivered in equal monthly installments from April through September 2022.
+In accordance with its effort to conserve cash in response to a weakening market outlook, the Company elected to forgo making final payment on its third and fourth batches of the S19J Pros, instead taking delivery of a reduced allocation of 522 and 635 machines, respectively, in each month (versus the originally contemplated 750 in each month).
+In total, 4,187 S19J Pros capable of producing an aggregate 416 PH/s were delivered from May 2022 through April 2023 to the Company's various mining operations.